lemuelkumarga/titanic/README.md

 <a href="https://www.kaggle.com/c/titanic/leaderboard" target="_blank">Kaggle
 Leaderboard</a> at the time of submission).
-Since there is only an accuracy difference of 2-3% between our internal (using the 20% partition) and external (Kaggle’s testing set) tests, we can conclude that the model is not being overfitted.
+Since there is only an accuracy difference of 2-3% between our internal (using the 20% partition) and external (Kaggle’s testing set) tests, we conclude that the model is not being overfitted.

 #### Assessing Factors